Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-\begin{definition} Let $P$ be a lattice polytope inside $M_\R$, $A\coloneqq P \cap M$ the set of lattice points in $P$ and $h\colon A\rightarrow \R$ a function.
+\begin{definition} Let $P$ be a lattice polytope inside $M_\R$, $A\subset P \cap M$ a set of lattice points in $P$ satisfying $P=\conv(A)$ and $h \in \R^A$ a function.
 Then the \emph{regular subdivision induced by $h$} is defined by projecting the lower convex hull of the graph $\Gamma(h) \subset P \times \R$ onto $P$.
-A subdivision of $P$ into lattice polyhedra is called \emph{coherent} if it is induced by some function $h$. \end{definition}
+A subdivision of $P$ into lattice polyhedra is called \emph{regular} if it is induced by some choice of $A$ and $h$. \end{definition}

+Equivalently, we can consider the largest piecewise affine linear convex function $\psi_h \colon P \rightarrow \R $ satisfying $\psi_h(\alpha) \leq h(\alpha)$ for all $\alpha \in A$, and consider the subdivision of $P$ into its domains of linearity.
+We will often make use of the following result about the existence of a particular kind of regular subdivisions.